Speed up OSM parsing with multiprocessing in Python Jump to heading

 logger.info("Spawning %d workers; %d MB RAM available.", max_workers, available_mb)

-# that compete with the process pool.
+# Stop C/BLAS/GEOS libraries from spawning threads that compete with the pool.

 os.environ["OMP_NUM_THREADS"] = "1"